Kunstmaan/BootstrapCK4-Skin/README.md

 #### Just skin please

-Add the whole bootstrapck folder to the skin folder.
+Add the whole bootstrapck folder to the skin folder.<br />
-In ckeditor.js and config.js change the skin name to "bootstrapck".
+In ckeditor.js and config.js change the skin name to "bootstrapck".<br />
 Done!

 #### The whole skin - sass - grunt package

-All the sass files are included in the bootstrapck folder.
+All the sass files are included in the bootstrapck folder.<br />
-So follow the 'just skin please'-steps and add the Gruntfile.js to de ckeditor folder.
+So follow the 'just skin please'-steps and add the Gruntfile.js to de ckeditor folder.<br />
 You can start tampering now.

 ## Demo